-Scope of VAT - Concept of 'Taxable Person' (2) Diploma in Law (Malta)
+Scope of VAT - Concept of 'Taxable Person' (2)

 - Being a taxable person means that your activities may fall within the scope of VAT.
-Generally, private individuals WILL NOT be considered to be carrying out an economic activity and will therefore not be classed as taxable persons (subject to exceptions such as Article 5(4) VATA e.g. private individual making an intra-community supply (i.e. a sale) of a new means of transport). - Activities of a non-taxable person, GENERALLY fall outside the scope of VAT, subject to the below:
+Generally, private individuals acting as such WILL NOT be considered to be carrying out an economic activity and will therefore not be classed as taxable persons (subject to exceptions such as Article 5(4) VATA) persons making ICA of new means of transport). - Activities of a non-taxable person, GENERALLY fall outside the scope of VAT, subject to the below: